Erin Cafaro

-Erin Jane Cafaro (born June 9, 1983, in Modesto, California) is an American rower.
+Erin Jane Cafaro (born June 9, 1983) is an American rower.
 She competed at the 2008 Summer Olympics, where she won a gold medal in the women's eight.
 At the 2012 London Olympics she won her second consecutive gold medal in the women's eight.

 Career

 Cafaro began her rowing career as a novice at the University of California, Berkeley in 2001.
 She went on to make the NCAA team her freshman year, and to win the Women's NCAA Rowing Championships in both 2005 and 2006.
 In the summer of 2005, Cafaro competed for US Rowing U23 Team in the Women's 4- at the Amsterdam, Netherlands FISA U23 World Championships, where the team won gold.

 Starting in the summer of 2006 Cafaro began training full-time with the US Rowing National Team.
 She won a bronze medal in Eton, England at the FISA World Rowing Championships in 2006 and a gold medal in Munich, Germany at the FISA World Rowing Championships in 2007, both in the Women's 4- event.

 Cafaro competed for the United States in the 2008 Olympic Games in Beijing, China, and 2012 Olympic Games in London, England where she and her teammates brought home the gold medals in the Women's 8+ event.
 Beijing was the first time the United States Olympic Team has won the gold in the Women's 8+ event in the full 2000m race.

 In 2009 Cafaro won gold medals both in the Women's 2- and 8+ events at the 2009 World Rowing Championships in Poznan, Poland.
 This was the first time in US Rowing history that the W2- pair has won the gold medal in an international championship, much less two gold medals in two Olympic events in the same year at the same regatta.
 Cafaro and her pair partner, Susan Francia were awarded 2009 FISA World Crew of the Year for their performances at the World Rowing Championships, as well as being named USA Today's Athletes of the Month.
 Erin was also awarded the Female Athlete of the Year award for 2009 by her teammates and coaches on the US Rowing National Team.